TuringAllies/turingAllies/README.md

     # or `bundle install` (they do the same thing)
     ```

-    you'll also need to create/migrate the database
+    you'll also need to create/migrate the database, which is running PostgresQL.
+(What the heck is [PostgresQL](https://github.com/TuringAllies/turingAllies/docs/postgres.md)?)

     ```
     rails db:create db:migrate